 For the next 34 years, Kay Yow served primarily as the Wolfpack women's basketball coach, winning numerous ACC championships and coaching the women's U.S. Olympic Team to the gold medal during her Naismith Memorial Basketball Hall of Fame career.
 Through her family ties, Debbie Yow always had an affinity for the school that opened the door for her family's role in major Division I athletics.

 Debbie Yow served as a high school coach at Burlington's Williams High School and Gibsonville's Eastern Guilford High before becoming the women's basketball coach at the University of Kentucky.
 She also served as the head coach at Oral Roberts University and the University of Florida, before switching career paths to become an administrator, at both Florida and UNC Greensboro.
 In 1990, she was named the athletics director at Saint Louis, where she hired Charlie Spoonhour as men's basketball coach.
-Spoonhour was named ESPN National Coach of the Year in 1994.
+In his first season, Spoonhour was named ESPN National Coach of the Year.